malston/claude-pm/README.md

 `claude-pm` provides visibility into and control over your Claude Code installation, including:

-- Installed plugins and their state
+- Installed plugins and their state (enable/disable individual plugins)
 - Marketplace repositories
-- MCP server configuration
+- MCP server configuration (granular control over individual MCP servers)
 - Plugin updates and maintenance

-This tool is designed to replace and improve upon the existing bash scripts in `~/.claude/scripts/` with a more robust, cross-platform solution.
+This is a community-built tool that provides a unified interface for managing Claude Code plugins and MCP servers.

 ## Installation